solana-labs/solana/CONTRIBUTING.md

 ---

 Solana's architecture is described by markdown files in the `doc/` directory, currently maintained by @garious.
-Changing the architecture is a three step process:
+To change the architecture, you'll need to at least propose a change with an RFC document, and create an issue to track its implementation.
+Here's the full process:

-1. Propose to a change to the architecture by creating a PR that adds a markdown file called a "wip-doc" (meaning "work-in-progress document" and pronounced "whip dock") to the directory `doc/wip/`.
+1. Propose to a change to the architecture by creating a PR that adds a markdown document called an RFC (standing for "request for comments") to the directory `rfcs/`.
 Add at least the maintainer of `doc/` as a reviewer.
-2. The PR being merged indicates your proposed change was accepted.
-The document will remain in `wip/` while additional PRs are submitted to update the Solana reference design, which is the Rust-only version of this codebase (no `--features` enabled).
-Be sure to update the wip-doc as the implementation reveals the need for tweaks to the architecture.
+2. The PR being merged indicates your proposed change was accepted and that the Solana maintainers support your plan of attack.
+Next, create an issue to track its implementation and create a PR that updates the RFC with a link to the issue.
+This link allows anyone to quickly check the implementation status of any RFC.
+3. Submit PRs that implement the RFC.
+Be sure to reference the issue created above in your PR description.
+   Feel free to update the RFC as the implementation reveals the need for tweaks to the architecture, but if you do, be sure to add the maintainer of `doc/` as a reviewer to your PR.
-3. Once implemented, contact the maintainer of the `doc/` to integrate the wip-doc into `doc/`.
+4. Once the implementation is complete, close the issue.
+Depending on the scope of the RFC, the maintainer of `doc/` may then create a separate ticket to integrate the RFC into `doc/`.